traction-project/encoding-api/README.md

 A self-contained Express application for uploading media files to AWS S3 and starting Elastic Transcoder encoding jobs.
-This is a self-contained version of the API found in the Co-Creation Space and can be deployed with a minimal amount of dependencies
+This is a self-contained version of the API found in the Co-Creation Space and can be deployed with a minimal amount of dependencies.

 <img src="https://www.traction-project.eu/wp-content/uploads/sites/3/2020/02/Logo-cabecera-Traction.png" align="left"/><em>This tool was originally developed as part of the <a href="https://www.traction-project.eu/">TRACTION</a> project, funded by the European Commission’s <a hef="http://ec.europa.eu/programmes/horizon2020/">Horizon 2020</a> research and innovation programme under grant agreement No. 870610.</em>

 ## Setup

-In order to run the application, a JSON file containing AWS credentials called `aws.json` needs to be place in the application root.
+In order to run the application, a JSON file containing AWS credentials called `aws.json` needs to be placed in the application root.
 Further, the file `.env-sample` needs to be renamed to `.env` and the following values need to be filled in:

-- `SESSION_SECRET` a string of random characters that is used to sign the JSON Web Tokens.
+- `SESSION_SECRET` a string of random characters that is used to sign the JSON Web Tokens
 - `BUCKET_NAME` the name of the S3 bucket that the files should be uploaded to
 - `ETS_PIPELINE` the name of the Elastic Transcoder pipeline used to transcode uploaded media files